 I have the expertise and hardware resources to develop for all the above technologies and more.
 My main interests are open source (especially Linux), Android and games.
 My recent work has mostly been experimentation and learning based around OpenGL ES 2.0 (and the nearest equivalent desktop OpenGL) and WebGL.

 This was my flagship project, but is no longer under development, due to gnome-terminal catching up in most features that mattered to me, and roxterm's code needing major overhauling to cope with recent changes to GTK+3 and take it forward for Wayland and GTK+4.

 I recently re-implemented this classic game as a web app (a point of interest is that all rendering, including the GUI, is in WebGL, use of the HTML DOM is minimal).
-I am waiting for clarification from Superior Interactive about the copyright status of the graphics and level data, so I can't release this, but they might let me release a limited playable demo, otherwise I'll probably make some Youtube videos to demonstrate it.
+Superior Interactive own copyright of the graphics and level data, so I can't release this, but they might let me release a limited playable demo, otherwise I'll probably make some Youtube videos to demonstrate it.